 Sadly, it's not uncommon to find anime lovers who are are 10 - or even 20 - years apart from one another.
 Even though they're works of fiction, many anime relationships are alarmingly unhealthy.
 This is especially true of anime couples with big age gaps, as their relationships rarely feel consensual.
 If the couple is composed of two consenting adults who just happen to have been born in different generations, that can be acceptable, but when a show features a relationship between an adult and a child, warning sirens should be going off.

-The most extreme age gaps to be found in anime involve relationships between adults and (often prepubescent) minors.
-To add to the weirdness, a surprisingly large number of multi-generational anime relationships form between blood relatives.
+The widest age gaps to be found in anime involve relationships between adults and (often prepubescent) minors.
+To add to the weirdness, a surprisingly large number of multi-generational anime relationships form between relatives.
 While everyone has a right to love and be happy, sometimes anime creators take things a little too far.

 Daisuke Aoki And Rin Kokonoe - 'Kodomo No Jikan'